 At high latitudes, the Earth's ionosphere is electrodynamically coupled to the magnetosphere and the solar wind via the Earth's magnetic field, and mechanically coupled to the neutral atmosphere via collisions.
-When the interplanetary magnetic field

-25 (IMF) carried by the solar wind points southward, for example, the IMF reconnects with Earth's magnetic field lines on the dayside and drags these reconnected field lines over the Earth's polar cap to the nightside.
+When the interplanetary magnetic field (IMF) carried by the solar wind points southward, for example, the IMF reconnects with Earth's magnetic field lines on the dayside and drags these reconnected field lines over the Earth's polar cap to the nightside.
 These field lines reconnect in the magnetotail and circulate back to the dayside.

 Because collisions between charged particles are very infrequent in the magnetosphere, magnetospheric plasma is frozen to the Earth's field lines as it undergoes convection.
-In contrast, the overlapping ionosphere-thermosphere region at lower

-- 30 altitudes is highly collisional.
+In contrast, the overlapping ionosphere-thermosphere region at lower altitudes is highly collisional.
 Here, ionospheric plasma is dragged through the neutral thermospheric gas at speeds of several hundred meters to several kilometers per second, resulting in energy dissipation via plasma-neutral friction that can reach nearly a terawatt globally (Billett et al., 2018).
-This frictional heating, which is often referred to as "Joule dissipation" or "Joule heating", represents one of the most important processes by which energy is transferred from the solar wind to the ionosphere-thermosphere system. - 35 Heelis and Maute (2020), Sarris (2019), and Richmond (2021) have all recently pointed out aspects of energy transfer from the solar wind via Joule heating that remain poorly understood.
+This frictional heating, which is often referred to as "Joule dissipation" or "Joule heating", represents one of the most important processes by which energy is transferred from the solar wind to the ionosphere-thermosphere system.

+Heelis and Maute (2020), Sarris (2019), and Richmond (2021) have all recently pointed out aspects of energy transfer from the solar wind via Joule heating that remain poorly understood.
 One of the most significant of these is ionospheric conductivity, which is central to understanding magnetosphere-ionosphere coupling and is a required input for many empirical and numerical models but is, as Weimer and Edwards (2021) have stated, arguably one of the least measured and estimated parameters.
-More generally, there are overall far fewer estimates of quantities that are central in describing MIT coupling in - 40 the Southern Hemisphere (SH) relative to the Northern Hemisphere (NH).
-One is therefore often left to assume that a quantity measured in the SH is the same as the quantity measured in the NH at a magnetically conjugate point when the signs of the y component of the IMF ( $B_y$ ) and the tilt angle of the Earth's dipole $\Psi$ are flipped.
-This assumption of hemispheric symmetry is typically formulated
+More generally, there are overall far fewer estimates of quantities that are central in describing MIT coupling in the Southern Hemisphere (SH) relative to the Northern Hemisphere (NH).
+One is therefore often left to assume that a quantity measured in the SH is the same as the quantity measured in the NH at a magnetically conjugate point when the signs of the y component of the IMF (y) and the tilt angle of the Earth's dipole y are flipped.
+This assumption of hemispheric symmetry is typically formulated where Q is a quantity such as Joule heating at conjugate points in the two hemispheres, and the choice of sign depends on which quantity is being considered.

-$$Q{\rm NH}({\rm MLat}, \Psi, B_y, \dots) \pm Q{\rm SH}(-{\rm MLat}, -\Psi, -B_y, \dots) = 0, \tag{1}$$
+$$Q{\rm NH}(\mathrm{MLat}, \Psi, B{\nu}, \dots) \pm Q{\rm SH}(-\mathrm{MLat}, -\Psi, -B{\nu}, \dots) = 0, \tag{1}$$